-Project 1152: GNSS receiver performance monitoring.
+Project 1152: GNSS receiver performance monitoring

 The project started in 2010, and aims to investigate the long-term performance and stability of GNSS timing receivers.
-The method adopted is to compare data from 2 or more receivers referenced to the same clock, and to investigate the environmental and other causes of changes observed in the differences between the receivers.
-The extended duration of the project enables it to obtain valuable information about the actual long-term behaviour of GNSS receivers that contribute to the generation of UTC.
+The methods for GNSS receiver performance monitoring consist of either common clock difference (CCD) or double clock difference (DCD) analysis.
+The technique adopted is to compare data from 2 or more receivers referenced to the same clock, and to investigate the environmental and other causes of changes observed in the differences between the receivers.
+The extended duration of the project enables it to obtain valuable information about the actual long-term behavior of GNSS receivers that contribute to the generation of UTC.
+In 2022, special cases observed by GUM and INRiM are presented in the TC-TF meeting.

-Coordinating institute: GUM (Poland); 4 other participating partners.
+Coordinating institute: GUM (Poland); 4 other participating partners; 1 further partner.

-Project 1156: GPS link calibrations in support of CCTF-K001.UTC.
+Project 1156: GPS link calibrations in support of CCTF-K001.UTC

 The Key Comparison on the generation of UTC is dependent on accurate calibration of the time transfer links between participating institutes.
 The most widely used time transfer method is based on observations of GNSS satellite signals using dedicated timing receivers.
 To reduce its workload, the BIPM Time Department now only calibrates directly the GNSS timing receivers at a small number of institutes (the G1 laboratories) within each RMO.
-The G1 laboratories in turn carry out calibrations of the GNSS timing receivers at other institutes within the RMO, and the purpose of this project is to support the organisation and coordination of regular calibration campaigns to ensure that all institutes are able to maintain the calibration status of their time transfer equipment.
+The G1 laboratories (LNE-SYRTE, PTB and ROA in the case of EURAMET) in turn carry out calibrations of the GNSS timing receivers at other institutes within the RMO, and the purpose of this project is to support the organization and coordination of regular calibration campaigns to ensure that all institutes are able to maintain the calibration status of their time transfer equipment.
 A much reduced number of calibrations were carried out in 2020 as a result of the pandemic, but the G1 institutes have upgraded their travelling GNSS receivers to enable calibration of Galileo signal delays in addition to GPS delays.

-Coordinating institute: ROA (Spain); 15 other participating partners.
+Coordinating institute: ROA (Spain); 16 other participating partners.

-Project 1485: Supplementary Comparison on time interval measurements.
+Project 1485: Supplementary Comparison: Time Interval Measurements

 The purpose of this project is to support the first (and so far only) TC-TF Supplementary Comparison, discussed in more detail the next section.
-The project started in April 2019, following on from TC-TF Project 1288 (Time interval comparison Pilot Study), which involved the development of portable delay standards and measurement protocols for use in time interval measurement intercomparisons.
+The project started in April 2019, following on from TC-TF

+Project 1288 (Time interval comparison Pilot Study), which involved the development of portable delay standards and measurement protocols for use in time interval measurement intercomparisons.
 The devices developed under Project 1288 are being used in the Supplementary Comparison.
-Measurements started in December 2019 and are expected to be completed during August 2021.
+Measurements started in December 2019 and the last measurement loop finished in November 2021.
+The draft A report is currently being written (as of March 2022) and will be circulated soon to the participants.

-Coordinating institute: GUM (Poland); 22 other participating partners; 1 further partner.
+Coordinating institute: GUM (Poland); 21 other participating partners; 1 further partner.

-Project 1519: UTC(k) definition point and reference delay measurement strategies.
+Project 1519: UTC(k) definition point and reference delay measurement strategies